karencfv/system-simulator/troubleshooting-exercise.md

 #### Request lifetime duration on a single thread

-While variance has been reduced significantly, the trend is still to have the request lifetime reduced the higher the load. ~6541583ns average request lifetime when running a single client, ~2215251ns average request lifetime when running 135 clients, and ~852957ns when running 1000 clients.
+Variance has been reduced significantly.
+The trend is still to have the request lifetime reduced the higher the load. ~6541583ns average request lifetime when running a single client, ~2215251ns average request lifetime when running 135 clients, and ~852957ns when running 1000 clients (this last part is probably due to the random number generator).

 <details>